Allegations of genocide in the October 7 attacks: Academic and legal discourse

+Statements signed by multiple experts and specialists

-On October 16, an open letter signed by around 240 legal experts, including jurists and academics, declared the Hamas attack on October 7, 2023, as a "crime of genocide".
-According to the letter, "as these widespread, horrendous acts appear to have been carried out with an intent to destroy, in whole or in part a national group – Israelis – they most probably constitute an international crime of genocide".
+On 16 October 2023, an open letter signed by around 240 international legal experts argued that the Hamas-led attack on 7 October "most probably" constituted an international crime of genocide, stating that the acts appeared to have been carried out with intent to destroy, in whole or in part, a protected group (Israelis).
 The letter was endorsed by legal experts from prominent institutions, including Harvard and Columbia Law Schools, King's College London, and the Hebrew University of Jerusalem.
 Dan Eldad, former acting State Attorney of Israel from February to May 2020, played a key role in drafting the letter.
 The Raoul Wallenberg Centre for Human Rights, chaired by former Canadian Justice Minister Irwin Cotler, also signed the letter.

+In response to an International Association of Genocide Scholars resolution condemning Israel's actions in Gaza as genocide, the "Academic Engagement Network", which seeks to counter "denigration of Jewish and Zionist identities", published an open letter authored by Elliot Malin, founder and president of Alpine Strategies, urging the IAGS to retract the declaration.
+Titled "Scholars for Truth About Genocide", the letter was signed by several hundred people, including attorneys Eli M. Rosenbaum and Alan Dershowitz, and several Holocaust educators and survivors' children, and was promoted by pro-Israel figures such as UK Lawyers for Israel and Israel's Ministry of Foreign Affairs.
+It argued that the IAGS resolution contained significant errors, such as overlooking the role of Hamas, which the letter argued was the only party in the Gaza war that had committed genocide.
+The letter was subsequently found to feature some signatories whose names had been added without their consent, faked individuals, and the names of people who were not academics.
+The fact-checking website Misbar said that it could not find any previous activity by Scholars for Truth About Genocide, and stated, "The statement's format and content also lack the credibility and structure expected from a scientific or academic document—contrary to the claims made by the Israeli Ministry of Foreign Affairs.
+The investigation found the statement relies on selective citations, omission, and misleading framing, falling short of the academic standards required to engage with the IAGS report."

+General academic discourse

 Genocide Watch has accused both Hamas and Israel of committing acts of genocide in the Gaza war.
-On October 17, 2023, Genocide Watch published a "Genocide Emergency Alert", stating that "Hamas targeted Israelis simply because they were Israelis.
-It was the deadliest massacre of Jews since the Holocaust.
-Iran, Hamas, Hezbollah, and Palestinian Islamic Jihad have expressed their genocidal intent to destroy the nation of Israel.
-The massacres by Hamas constituted acts of genocide.
-The attacks were also crimes against humanity and war crimes."
-On October 24, 2023, Genocide Watch issued a new statement.
-In the statement, scholars of Holocaust studies and genocide studies and prevention, including Gregory H. Stanton and Israel Charny asserted that Hamas' actions against Israeli civilians qualify as genocide and crimes against humanity.
-The statement calls on the United Nations Human Rights Council, the UN General Assembly, the UN Office of Special Advisors for the Prevention of Genocide, and the UN Security Council to investigate, condemn, and refer the situation to the International Criminal Court (ICC).
-It also advocates for the recognition of these acts as genocide, crimes against humanity, and war crimes.
-The call extends to UN member states to use national courts for legal proceedings against those responsible for the genocide.
+On 17 October 2023, it published a "Genocide Emergency Alert" stating that "Hamas targeted Israelis simply because they were Israelis" and describing the attacks as "crimes against humanity, and war crimes."
+On 24 October 2023, Genocide Watch issued a follow-up statement noting that scholars of Holocaust and genocide studies, including Gregory H. Stanton and Israel Charny asserted that Hamas' actions against Israeli civilians to qualify as genocide and crimes against humanity.